-GLORIA ANN WESLEY is the author three books of poetry and two historical novels: If This Is Freedom and Chasing Freedom, which was shortlisted for the 2012 Ann Connor Brimer Award for Young Adult Fiction.
-Gloria is also the author of Africville in the Righting Canadas Wrongs series (2019).
-She lives in Halifax, Nova Scotia.
+GLORIA ANN WESLEY is a distinguished African Nova Scotian novelist and poet.
+This is her third work of young adult historical fiction, following If This Is Freedom and Chasing Freedom, shortlisted for the 2012 Ann Connor Brimer Award for Young Adult Fiction.
+Gloria is also the author of Righting Canada’s Wrongs: Africville.
+She lives in Halifax, Nova Scotia..

 A detailed account of murder, money, scandal and family tensions.$27.95, Paperback